CSCfi/csc-user-guide/docs/support/tutorials/gis/gdal_cloud.md

 #### S3 connection set up for Allas

-If you are using also CSC supercomputers, then the easiest option to set up Allas connection details, is to use [allas-conf command](../../../data/Allas/using_allas/s3_client.md#configuring-s3-connection-in-supercomputers) in CSC supercomputers:
+On CSC supercomputers the easiest option to set up Allas connection details is to use [allas-conf command](../../../data/Allas/using_allas/s3_client.md#configuring-s3-connection-in-supercomputers):

 ```
 module load allas